Linda Leopold Strauss

 I never stopped writing, but it wasn’t till much later, after I was married with two little daughters, that I decided to make writing my profession.
 I began jotting down ideas for children’s books and stories, and then I wrote an entire book, A FAIRY CALLED HILARY.
 It didn’t get published for almost twenty years, but I didn’t let that stop me – I just kept on writing.

-In 1988, I got my first acceptance letter for a novel, THE ALEXANDRA INGREDIENT, and also for a non-fiction book, COPING WHEN A PARENT HAS CANCER.
+In 1988, THE ALEXANDRA INGREDIENT (Crown), my first published novel, was released, as well as my non-fiction book, COPING WHEN A PARENT HAS CANCER (Rosen).
 Other books and stories followed, some of which won awards or were translated into other languages—French, Italian, Swedish, and German.
-My latest publications are THE PRINCESS GOWN (Houghton Mifflin, 2008), PRESCHOOL DAY HOORAY!
-(Scholastic Cartwheel, 2010), and DROP EVERYTHING AND WRITE!
-(E&E Publishing, 2010).
-And I have still another book, THE ELIJAH DOOR, coming out in 2012.
+My latest publications are A DIFFERENT KIND OF PASSOVER (Kar-Ben, 2017), BEST FRIENDS PRETEND (Scholastic Cartwheel, 2014), THE ELIJAH DOOR (Holiday House, 2012), and PRESCHOOL DAY HOORAY!
+(Scholastic Cartwheel, 2010).

 I still love both writing and reading, so it’s not surprising that one of my favorite things is to see someone happily reading my books.
 One third-grader, whose teacher read A FAIRY CALLED HILARY to her class, told me how much fun it was to laugh with her friends at Hilary’s adventures.
 That’s exactly what a writer wants to hear!